-So you just purchased that new Jeep, truck, FJ, whatever your preference is, off-road vehicle.
-You have a lift picked out, bigger wheels and tires, bumpers, armor, winch, snorkel, exhaust and who knows what else.
-Know what you forgot?
+I see you just purchased a new off-road vehicle.
+I bet you already picked out a lift, bigger wheels and tires, bumpers, armor, winch, snorkel, exhaust, and who knows what else.
+Know what you forgot on that list?

-You forgot that with all that new weight, height, and the additional rotational mass of larger tires that you still need to stop.
+You forgot that with all that new weight, increased vehicle height, and the additional rotational mass of larger tires you still need to stop.

 Why does this matter you ask?